What You Need to Know

 Whether you were born and raised in Maryland or recently relocated there for work, the state can be a beautiful place to live.

 The majority of Maryland residents get their health insurance through their employers.
-A relatively small number — just 6% of the population, or nearly 750,000 people — are uninsured.1 That low rate is partially due to decreasing costs.
-Maryland’s insurance rates under the Affordable Care Act dropped 10.3% in 2020, the second consecutive year rates decreased.2
+A relatively small number — just 4.3% of the population, or nearly 260,000 people — are uninsured.1

 Health insurance options in Maryland

 Insurance premiums in Maryland tend to be relatively low.
-There are only 16 states that have lower average premiums than Maryland.
-In the state, the average premium is $552.
-For those who qualify for the advanced premium tax credit — a subsidy that can make health insurance premiums more affordable — the average monthly premium dropped to just $191.3
+There are only two states that have lower average premiums than Maryland.
+In the state, the average premium is $439.2 For those who qualify for the advanced premium tax credit — a subsidy that can make health insurance premiums more affordable — the average monthly premium dropped to just $182.3

 The implementation of the Affordable Care Act — often known as Obamacare — made a big impact in Maryland.
-Between 2013 and 2016, the number of uninsured individuals dropped by 38.8%.4
+Between 2013 and 2020, the number of uninsured individuals dropped from 642,000 to 257,100.4

 In Maryland, your insurance options and monthly premiums are dependent upon your age, income and family size.

-If you don’t get coverage through your employer or are self-employed, you can get health insurance through Maryland Health Connection — Maryland’s version of healthcare.gov.7 All plans other than catastrophic policies cover essential benefits under and offer free preventative services, including:8
+If you don’t get coverage through your employer or are self-employed, you can get health insurance through Maryland Health Connection — Maryland’s version of healthcare.gov.7 All plans other than catastrophic policies cover 10 essential health benefits, including:8

 - Doctor visits